-• If you check the Use Classic Mode option, the crop marquee reverts to the same appearance and behavior as in previous versions of Photoshop.
+Mode option, the crop marquee reverts to the same appearance and behavior as in previous versions of Photoshop.

-- When Auto Center Preview is checked, the crop area will always be centered in he document window; the image dynamically moves in the document window as you resize the crop area. - When Show Cropped Area is checked, the area outside the crop marguee remains visible in the document window until you finalize the crop. - When Enable Crop Shield is checked, areas outside the crop marguee are partially obscured by a semitransparent solid color.
+- When Auto Center Preview is checked, the crop area will always be centered in the document window; the image dynamically moves in the document window as you resize the crop area. - When Show Cropped Area is checked, the area outside the crop marquee remains visible in the document window until you finalize the crop. - When Enable Crop Shield is checked, areas outside the crop marquee are partially obscured by a semitransparent solid color.
 You can use the related options to change the color and opacity of the shielded area.